By Angela Culver, Oracle GVP Customer Marketing & Measurement

 When one of Exelon’s more than 10 million customers reached out to an agent with a question or problem, the agent could access a single, 360-degree view of that customer to deliver a more personalized and empathetic response.

-A new Oracle Cloud HCM study of workplace mental health has uncovered a growing need for organizations to help their employees manage their mental wellbeing, an area that is ripe for the opportunity to use tools enhanced with artificial intelligence (AI), as discovered in our survey with Workplace Intelligence.
+A new Oracle study of workplace mental health has uncovered a growing need for organizations to help their employees manage their mental wellbeing, an area that is ripe for opportunity using tools enhanced with artificial intelligence (AI).

 For example, Office Depot is using Oracle Digital Assistant pre-built integration with the Oracle Cloud CX Service to minimize in-person contact when a customer has a question or service issue.
 Instead of coming into the store, the customer can use the Assistant, which automatically addresses basic support questions, intelligently hands-off support issues to a human agent, and then shares the initial conversation thread with the agent.
 This capability let Office Depot serve more customers remotely when fewer of them were able to come to the store for service issues.